gaia-pipeline/gaia/README.rst

 After a pipeline has been started, all log output from the included jobs are returned back to gaia and displayed in a detailed overview with their final result status.

-Gaia uses for storage `boltDB`_.
+Gaia uses `boltDB` for storage.
 This makes the installation step super easy.
 No external database is currently required.

 Screenshots
 ===========